sourcegraph/handbook/content/company/strategy/code-graph/code-intelligence/index.md

 - **Code intelligence platform:** We're currently focusing on delivering an out-of-the-box precise code intelligence solution to a small number of eager customers.

 - **Code navigation:** Baseline features are implemented but have a considerable amount of debt and room for improvement.
-We're currently focusing on researching and implementating features that will make the overall navigation experience snappier, more intuitive and complete.
+We're currently focusing on researching and implementing features that will make the overall navigation experience faster and more intuitive.

 In the last few months we’ve: